zotroneneis/zotroneneis.github.io/_posts/2018-08-04-blog-post-day-12-to-15.md

 ## Further extensions of the Cleon Bery universe

-When implementing the ```Spell``` class and its subclasses, I made sure that the ```Pupil``` and ```DeathEater``` class got a ```cast_spell``` method.
+When implementing the ```Spell``` class and its subclasses, I made sure that the ```Pupil``` and ```DarkArmyMember``` class got a ```cast_spell``` method.
 Since our Cleon Bery universe should stay realistic a pupil has to study a spell before she/he is able to perform it.
 Only House of Ambitions would study hexes and curses (i.e. dark magic).
 Also, only certain spells are taught at certain years.
 If you are highly intelligent (like Cassidy Ambergem), you might be able to perform a spell earlier than less gifted students.